fluencelabs/rfcs/0-overview.md

 ### Peers authorization

 The Fluence protocol covers two aspects of authorization: the authorization of AIR flow, and the application level authorization.
+Authentication is done on the transport protocol layer with peer’s signatures.

 AIR flow level authorization means that all the peers and services know that they participate in the same security perimeter.
 This security perimeter is common knowledge and kept in a shared network state.
 Any service trusts the input that comes from another service in a flow as much as it trusts direct requests from users.